simonwendel/sun-to-usb-adapter/README.md

 I am totally a UNIX nerd and one day I decided to get myself an old Sun keybard.
 Being from Sweden I needed one with a Swedish layout.
 I was initially looking for a Type 5, but the only one I could find was a Type 6.
 They do come in a variant with a USB connection, but this one had the old-style proprietary Mini-DIN connection similar to the Type 5.

 I didn't want to pass the opportunity up though.
 Who knows when I would find a Swedish layout Type 5, right?
 So I bought it and started building myself a Mini-DIN to USB adapter.
 It is based on the work of [Ben Rockwood][benr] and [Sven Guenther][sven] by forking from the latter.
-Check those repos out, I owe it all to them.
+Check those repos out, that's what gave me the idea on how to do this.

 Since I have a Swedish layout on the printed keycaps on my keyboard, I need more than the ASCII codes for printable characters.
 I map from Sun key codes to USB HID usage codes.
 Some keys are easy to translate, [some are not][lost key codes].
 Further I need to translate the Swedish print on the keycaps to the USB HID Standard codes.
 Actual translation to Swedish glyphs are done by the operating system, which is a good thing!